parasol-framework/parasol/readme.md

 make install
 ```

 This will install the release to the 'install' folder.
-If you would prefer to install to another location, open the makefile and change the INSTALL variable to your preferred path.
+If you would prefer to install to another location, open the makefile and change the `INSTALL` variable to your preferred path.

-A successful install will allow you to run the 'parasol' and 'parasol-cmd' executable programs from the installation folder.
+A successful install will allow you to run the `parasol` and `parasol-cmd` executable programs from the installation folder.
 These programs are documented in full at our web-site if further details are required on their use.
 To test that you have a working build, run these programs from the command-line with no additional parameters and observe the output for any errors.
-You may wish to add the install folder to your PATH so that the executables are always accessible.
+You may wish to add the install folder to your `PATH` so that the executables are always accessible.

 ## 4. Next Steps